MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## `onUpdate`

-To run an action on update, a Snap must expose the `onUpdate` entry point.
+To implement a [lifecycle hook](../features/lifecycle-hooks.md) that runs an action on update, a Snap must expose the `onUpdate` entry point.
 MetaMask calls the `onUpdate` handler method after the Snap is updated successfully.

 :::note